Overview

 Further technical analysis and refinement of the small projects will be developed over the coming months.
 Transportation Authority staff will present this additional information on small projects during the next task force meeting for task force members to consider and come to a consensus on the third large project for advancement in the Mobility Action Plan.

 During the February 23, 2023 Task Force Meeting 5, Transportation Authority staff presented alternative concepts for the Bike Connectivity and Geneva Multimodal Improvements concepts, developed based on feedback from Task Force Meeting 4.
-The first concept featured bike connectivity improvements along Ocean Avenue which would create a complete east-west connection between the Balboa Park BART Station and Junipero Serra, via Holloway Avenue and Lee Avenue.
-The second concept presented varying levels of transit, pedestrian, and bike improvements.
+The Bike Connectivity concept featured bike priority treatments and protected bike lanes along Ocean Avenue, Lee Avenue, and Holloway Avenue which would create a complete east-west connection between the Balboa Park BART Station and Junipero Serra.
+The Geneva Multimodal Improvements concept, presented varying levels of transit, pedestrian, and bike improvements along Geneva Avenue between the Balboa Park BART station and Ocean Avenue.

 Staff presented various configurations for both concepts and asked task force members to share clarifying questions and comments to inform a vote on their preferred configuration option for each concept.
 After task force members voted on their preferred configuration options for both of the concepts, members voted on the concept to advance for the Mobility Action Plan.
 Task force members voted to advance the concept that features bike connectivity improvements via Holloway Avenue as the final small project for the Mobility Action Plan.

-The full list of projects selected by the task force to be advanced for the Mobility Action Plan include:
+The full set of projects prioritized by the Task Force for the Mobility Action Plan include:

 Large projects: